 I talked to the owner about it and the dog was the son of Ch.
 Shadow Barthaus Dorilio (who is behind a great many Weimaraners).
 She told me it was called “the mark of Dorilio.”
 Dobes get them there too – but then, Weimaraners were used in the invention of the Dobe, so that’s not too surprising.

 The cowlicks I’ve had have never stopped any of them from achieving their Championships.”

 These are the small skin flaps or “horns” on the ears that some Weimaraners have.

 Why Harrasburg?
-We’ve heard that old wives tales call these horns a sign of good breeding.
-US Weimaraners were largely built on Harrasburg lines.
+Old wives tales call these horns a sign of good breeding, and US Weimaraners were largely built on Harrasburg lines.

 In Vizlas they are called Futaki horns, and in German Shorthaired Pointers they are called Grabenbruch horns.
 Both Futaki and Grabenbruch are well known kennels in each of their respective breeds.